rogov-dvp/medical-imaging-matching/docs/team_meeting_notes/term2/Februrary9.md

 #### BLockers/Surprises
-- Compatibility issues with tensor flow versions
+- Compatibility issues with tensor flow versions varying
 - Gradient Issue, now know where it is coming from.
 CNN says there is no real loss for the embedding